ring-lang/ring/extensions/tutorial/sumtwonumbers/README.md

 In this extension we learn how to create a C function to sum two numbers

-This extension in an update to the (Hello World 2) extension in : ring/extensions/tutorial/helloworld2 folder
+This extension is an update to the (Hello World 2) extension in : ring/extensions/tutorial/helloworld2 folder

 In mylib.c we update the file to add